Last updated on June 6th, 2021

 By Regina Winkle-Bryan, Guest Writer

-As social-distancing policies loosen and North America begins to open up again, many of us will want to travel.
+As North America begins to open up again, many of us will want to travel.
 We’ve been cooped up at home for months and summer is on the horizon, the perfect recipe for heightened wanderlust.
 If you’re like me, then you might be ready for an excursion, but maybe not keen yet on the idea of multiple hours on an airplane breathing recycled air.
 The solution?
 When it’s safe to travel, it might be time for a road trip, the North American staple worth embracing during these uncertain times.